idvorkin/idvorkin.github.io/_posts/2017-11-04-clean-architecture.markdown

     - software engineering
 ---

 Architecture is the highest level of abstraction that models a software system.
 The architecture is composed from modules, which are composed from code.
 Design is applied to each of these layers, and when executed successfully results in a system that is easy to build and maintain.
-(Clean architecture)[https://www.amazon.com/dp/0134494164/] discusses designs at a high level, which like architecture is highly useful.
+Clean architecture discusses designs at a high level, which like architecture is highly useful.
 On the topic of architecture, the software industry's use of the word architect is confusing.
 The construction analog of a "software architect" is a "structural engineer" and the software equivalent of a "construction architect" is a product manager.

+Get (Clean architecture)[https://www.amazon.com/dp/0134494164/] on Amazon.
 <!-- TOC -->

 - [User Behavior and Malleability](#user-behavior-and-malleability)